Rising number of college grads are unemployed, new research shows

 So why are recent college grads are having a tougher time finding work post-college than previous graduating classes did?

-While the report points to a couple of factors, it finds that much of the rising rate is being driven by industries where employers are slowing hiring.
+While the report points to a couple of factors, it finds that a slowdown in hiring in formerly hot sectors is driving the growth in unemployment among degree holders.

 "The rise in the recent graduate unemployment rate is largely part of a mismatch between an oversupply of recent graduates in fields where business demand has waned," according to the report.